jackburridge/jwb/blog/2025/significance_of_performance_testing.rst

  Significance Of Performance Testing
 #####################################

-Performance testing is a bit tricky, some systems are hard to test, results are hard to interpret, and specific workloads are hard to simulate.
+Performance testing is a bit tricky.
+Some systems are hard to test, results are hard to interpret, and specific workloads are hard to simulate.

 I've had to run performance tests at every job I've ever had.
 Over the years I have come to some realisations: